Meet The Staff

 Amber is originally from the Upper Valley.
 Amber became interested in alternative programs when she started as a volunteer.
 She is grateful for the fact that Lower Grafton County has adopted a Diversion program, and enjoys being able to work with people and guide them before they have contact with the formal judicial system.
 Amber enjoys spending with her family, watching movies, and trying new types of cuisine.

-KAYLA MILLER, Program Coordinator Balanced and Restorative Justice
+Jeremy Durkee, Balanced and Restorative Justice Program Coordinator

 SARA DEGENNARO, Clinical Coordinator